 Lancaster 2010-2015, new bass: Swerve Trio, Adverse Camber

-UPDATE 2!
-I have fitted the new bass with a new pick-up (September 2011), a David Gage Realist pick-up.
+UPDATE September 2011!
+I have fitted the new bass with a new pick-up, a David Gage Realist pick-up.
 What a difference to particularly the quality of depth at the bottom end it makes.
 Hit bottom E, F or G and the room rocks like a BOOM-SHANKAH!

-UPDATE 3 (last one.
-No more money)!
-I have replaced (December 2011) my 30-year-old Polytone MiniBrute bass combo, with all its interior shaking around D and E flat, with a Gallien Krueger MB150 III combo, the lightweight aluminium-cased one with a powerful punch.
+UPDATE December 2011!
+I have replaced my 30-year-old Polytone MiniBrute bass combo, with all its interior shaking around D and E flat, with a Gallien Krueger MB150 III combo, the lightweight aluminium-cased one with a powerful punch.
 Now, new bass, pick-up and amp, I am completely set up for the phone to start ringing again.
 As my dad used to say when his phone rang, quoting alto saxophonist Mike Osborne who he’d got to know following Ozzie’s retreat from the London scene to Norfolk to try to sort himself out, ‘It’s a gig!
 It’s a gig!’

-For the final, most recent bands, in Lancaster— these were Adverse Camber double bass duo (later trio with drums), Swerve Trio (soprano sax, drums, bass)—see the dropdown pages under this Music section.
+For my final main bands in Lancaster— these were Adverse Camber double bass duo (later trio with drums), Swerve Trio (soprano sax, drums, bass)—see the dropdown pages under this Music section.
 I did other things too, odd interesting invitations, collaborations.
 The film below shows part of one such, an ‘improvatorio’ for voices and strings, freely improvised, by Deep Cabaret Vox (aka Steve Lewis, the one in the colourful shirt), from Lancaster Jazz Festival 2011.
 I was part of the bass section for this, great fun, with Ken Johnston and Dave Tomkins.
 To my great pleasure one of the singers Steve invited in was my old CME pal Mary Keith, lovely to see and play with her again.

 Lancaster and the north-west 1990s-early 2000s